MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/usability.md

 Prioritize clear, focused status updates for users to more easily comprehend information at a glance.
 This approach reduces cognitive effort and minimizes risk of misinterpretation, frustration, or disengagement.

-Dialogues should not contain irrelevant or rarely needed information.
+Dialogues shouldn't contain irrelevant or rarely needed information.
 Every extra unit of information in a dialogue competes with the relevant units of information and diminishes their relative visibility.

 :::image type="content" source="media/usability/h8.svg" alt-text="A dialog with a succinct actionable question, with a primary button that says 'yes' and secondary button that says 'no'.":::